Credit Suisse hit with extra EU antitrust charges in forex probe

-ZURICH, March 22 (Reuters) - Credit Suisse CSGN.S has been hit with additional EU antitrust charges, three years after EU enforcers charged the Swiss bank with rigging foreign exchange rates in an almost decade-long case.
+ZURICH, March 22 (Reuters) - Credit Suisse CSGN.S has been hit with additional European Union antitrust charges, it said on Monday, three years after EU enforcers charged the Swiss bank with rigging foreign exchange rates in an almost decade-long case.

 The financial sector has been in the EU antitrust crosshairs for nearly a decade for rigging key interest benchmarks, government bonds and foreign exchange rates, resulting in billions of euros in fines imposed on various banks.

-The European Commission had in July 2019 sent a charge sheet known as a statement of objections to Credit Suisse, Switzerland's second-biggest bank.
+The European Commission had in July 2018 sent a charge sheet known as a statement of objections to Credit Suisse, Switzerland's second-biggest bank.
+Five years before that, the EU executive had indicated an investigation in this area.

 Credit Suisse on Monday confirmed receipt of a supplemental statement of objections.